-- 17.1 The Co-ordinating Commissioner and the Provider may terminate this Contract or any Service at any time by mutual agreement. - 17.2 Either the Co-ordinating Commissioner or the Provider may terminate this Contract by giving to the other written notice of not less than the Notice Period. - 17.3 The Co-ordinating Commissioner may by not less than 3 months' written notice to the Provider terminate this Contract if it reasonably believes that any of the circumstances set out or referred to in regulation 73(1)(a) of the Public Contracts Regulations 2015 or regulation 22(1)(a) of the PSR Regulations, (as applicable to this Contract) apply.
+- 17.1 The Co-ordinating Commissioner and the Provider may terminate this Contract or any Service at any time by mutual agreement. - 17.2 Either the Co-ordinating Commissioner or the Provider may terminate this Contract by giving to the other written notice of not less than the Notice Period. - 17.3 The Co-ordinating Commissioner may by not less than 3 months' written notice to the Provider terminate this Contract if it reasonably believes that any of the circumstances set out or referred to in regulation 73(1)(a) of the Public Contracts Regulations 2015 or regulation 22(1)(a) of the PSR Regulations or section 78(2)(a) of the Procurement Act 2023, (as applicable to this Contract) apply.